amanshenoy/multilogue-net/README.md

 Depending on the kind of prediction desired.
 Instructions on how training or inference is to be run for other datasets can be found in the `data` directory.

+Due to issues with git-lfs and the data being lost locally, you can find the `data` directory of a previous commit [here](https://github.com/amanshenoy/multilogue-net/tree/5d6b6ff8b1a26cf0762d6c1ca3a99917e881bf26/data).

 ## Experimentation and Results